ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 - connect your on-premises systems to services and workloads running in {{site.data.keyword.cloud_notm}},
 - ensure private and low cost connectivity to COS,
-- connect your cloud-based systems to services and worlkloads running on-premises.
+- connect your cloud-based systems to services and workloads running on-premises.

 ## Objectives
 {: #objectives}